signs of water damage

 2. Your Water Bill Has Gone Up

 Not all types of water damage will cause your water bill to go up, but if you have water damage in your home because the pipe has burst somewhere, your water bill has probably gone up significantly.
 That is because a pipe has burst in your house, causing you to unintentionally consume a significant amount of water.
-If you aren’t sure exactly why your water bill has gotten so high, you need to look throughout your house for signs of water damage.
-This could be the reason why your water bill has gone up so much.

 3. There Are Strange Lines Throughout Your House